Cybersecurity

-The cyber security curriculum focuses on planning, implementing, and monitoring appropriate security controls to safeguard and protect computer networks and information.
-The program provides you with the skills required to implement effective and comprehensive information security controls.
-Our program is supported by academic partnerships with Cisco, Oracle, Microsoft, NDG, Palo Alto, Red Hat, and VMWare.
+The cybersecurity curriculum focuses on planning, implementing, and monitoring appropriate security controls to safeguard and protect computer networks and information.
+The program provides graduates with the skills required to implement effective and comprehensive information security controls.
+Our program is supported by academic partnerships with Cisco, Oracle, Microsoft, NDG, Palo Alto, and Red Hat.

 Career & College Promise High School Pathway